borismus/smus.com/content/posts/2022/ai-note-garden-linker/index.md

 - Both notes are highly related but not explicitly linked ➡️ create a link from one note to the other

-Any of these actions will cause the entry to disappear from `Similar notes` on a subsequent run, so there is a nice feedback loop here.
+Any of these actions will cause the entry to disappear from `Similar notes` on a subsequent run.
+A virtuous cycle.

+## Repetition in my book reviews

 I found some surprising redundancies in my book reviews.
 In 2017, I overused the word "vivid" (similarity 0.71):